What you will get from this guide:

-I can’t predict the stock market but one thing I do know is the media is really terrible at helping us make good investment decisions.
+As I said earlier, experts and the media are terrible at helping us make good investment decisions.

 Here is a graph that circulated a few years ago.
 It shows the pattern of the market through 2013 against the pattern leading up to the 1929 crash.
 The suggestion was that our market was just about to go over the ledge.
 Take a look yourself: